tleaks22/osTicket---Post-Install-Configuration/README.md

 - Configure Roles (for grouping permissions) along with departments
 - Configure Teams and allow all users to create tickets
 - Create a mock agent and set a password
-- Create a user and configure the SLA
+- Create a user and configure the SLA (3-tier setup)
-- Item 5

 <h2>Configuration Steps</h2>